procore-oss/backstage-plugin-announcements/plugins/announcements-backend/README.md

 # backstage-plugin-announcements-backend

+This package is deprecated and no longer maintained.
+Please use the `@backstage-community/plugin-announcements-backend` package instead.

+---

 This is the backend for the Announcements plugin.
 This plugin provides:

 - REST APIs for managing announcements and categories